 Luckily for you, you’ve been there and done it.
 You’ve got the grey hairs and wrinkles to prove it!

-The fact you’ve achieved PMF with your previous product gives you a massive advantage when it comes to building awareness of your new product.
+The fact you’ve achieved PMF with your previous product gives you a massive advantage when it comes to building awareness of your new product and increasing product adoption.

 You’ve already got an audience.
 As long as your product is targeting the same market, then this should be a whole lot easier.